garrandall/popular-music-data/tracks/girlfriend--n-sync-nelly.md

 Did you know that love could be a shield?
 Yeah

-In the middle of the night (Ooh)
+In the middle of the night (Oh
 Is he gonna be by your side?
-(Ooh, no, no)
+(Oh no, no)
 Or will he run and hide?
 You don't know 'cause things ain't clear
 And baby, when you cry (Ohh)